-While I could easily spend weeks down in this area of Bali, you really can see and do just about everything here in 3-4 days!
-I’m actually planning a trip back to Bali soon, and can’t wait to get back to Uluwatu!
+While you could easily spend weeks down in Uluwatu, you really can see and do just about everything here in 3-4 days!
 If you’ve been there recently, and have any recommendations you think I need to add to this list – shoot me a message on Instagram!

 First things first, let’s talk about accommodation.
 You really shouldn’t do Uluwatu just as a day-trip, so please stay down there for a few days to explore everything the south of Bali has to offer!